oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 {% img blog/reactive-java/project-reactor.png alt:"Project Reactor Logo" width:"300" %}{: .center-image }

-Using the assembly line analogy, the initial data flows from a source, the `Publisher`, goes through transformation steps and eventually the result is pushed to a consumer, the `Subscriber`.
+Using the assembly line analogy, the initial data flow from a source, the `Publisher`, goes through transformation steps and eventually the result is pushed to a consumer, the `Subscriber`.
 A `Publisher`, produces data, and a  `Subscriber`, listens to it.
 Reactor also supports flow control via backpressure, so a `Subscriber` can signal the volume it can consume.

 #### Nothing Happens Until You Subscribe